chammam-houssem/Music-to-CSV/README.md

 2. **View Library:**
    - Click "View Library" to see all your saved songs
    - Browse through your collection with cover images and metadata
+   - Add or edit lyrics for any song using the "Add Lyrics" or "Edit Lyrics" buttons
    - Export your library as a CSV file

 3. **Navigation:**
    - Use "Add Another Song" to return to the input screen
    - Use "View Library" to see your complete collection

+4. **Lyrics Management:**
+   - Click "Add Lyrics" to add lyrics for a song
+   - Click "Edit Lyrics" to modify existing lyrics
+   - Use the modal interface to paste and edit lyrics
+   - Lyrics are automatically saved to the database
+   - The "Lyrics?" column shows ✅ for songs with lyrics and ❌ for those without

 ## Supported URL Formats